franciscovfonseca/Working-Incidents-and-Incident-Response/README.md

 >
 > **<summary> 💡 </summary>**
 >
-> This Incident gets triggered when Sentinel detects a series of Consecutive Failed Login Attempts on a Linux Machine, recorded in the Syslog.
+> This Incident in Microsoft Sentinel is Triggered when a **Brute Force Attack Successfully Gains Access to a Linux System**.
+>
+> This means an **Unauthorized User has Guessed the Correct Password** after Multiple Attempts, as recorded in the **Linux Syslog**.
 >
 >   </details>